adun123/byd-marketing-ai/README.md

-# BYD Content Marketing AI Po
+# BYD Content Marketing AI PoC

 A full-stack application with React frontend and Node.js/Express backend, configured for deployment on Vercel.